Civilian life under the German occupation of the Channel Islands: Evacuation

 Over 25,000 people had been evacuated to Britain, including most children, but 41,101 remained on Jersey, 24,429 on Guernsey, and 470 on Sark.
 Alderney had just 18.
 The governments in Jersey and in Guernsey were operational, though the emergency services were understaffed due to the evacuation to the UK.

 The British Government had decided on 15 June to demilitarise the islands, so all military personnel, weapons, and equipment had been taken to England.
 They did not tell the Germans, and on 28 June German bombers appeared in the skies and bombed and strafed various places on both islands, including the harbours of Saint Peter Port and Saint Helier, killing 44 and wounding over 70 civilians.
 A ship in Guernsey harbour returned ineffective fire.

-While the German commanders were finalising their plans for Operation Grünpfeil (Green Arrows) to invade the islands with assault troops, a German Dornier Do 17 pilot decided to land on 30 June at Guernsey airport and have a look around.
+While the German commanders were finalising their plans for Operation Grünpfeil (Green Arrow) to invade the islands with assault troops, a German Dornier Do 17 pilot decided to land on 30 June at Guernsey airport and have a look around.
 He returned to France and notified his superiors that the island appeared to be undefended.
 More aircraft were sent over.
 A Junkers Ju 52 landed, and the Germans were given a note by the head of the police confirming the islands were not defended.
 The next day, aircraft brought German troops to both islands: the occupation had begun.
 Everyone who had stayed became trapped for almost five years in the islands.

 Guidance on occupation

 While Great Britain had occupied distant overseas territories in the past, there was little to no advice on how citizens were expected to behave under occupation.
 The British Treason Act 1800, as amended, gave the consequences of treason.
 The British Treachery Act 1940 was only passed as a law in the UK on 23 May 1940.
 The only Jersey law on treason dated from 17 June 1495.

-The island governments, headed by their bailiffs, Victor Carey in Guernsey and Alexander Coutanche in Jersey, had been ordered by the British Government to remain on their islands to maintain law and order and to do what they could for the civilians.
+The island governments, headed by their bailiffs, Victor Carey in Guernsey and Alexander Coutanche in Jersey, had been ordered by the British government to remain on their islands to maintain law and order and to do what they could for the civilians.
 This put them under a duty of care.
 When the lieutenant governors, who were the king's representatives on each island, departed on 21 June 1940, their powers and duties were vested in the bailiffs, namely to protect the islands and their population.
 Taking on the duties of the lieutenant governors added a further duty of care.